-Children missing from education - Hertfordshire Grid for Learning (thegrid.org.uk) Use school's CP procedures to escalate to Children's Services/ Police Operation Encompass for MISSING CYP is Hertfordshire's system for sharing information quickly with schools to safeguard children following the success of supporting children who have witnessed Domestic Abuse ch_yp_who_go_missing.docx (live.com) Approximately 200,000 children in England and Wales have a parent sent to prison each year.
+Children missing from education - Hertfordshire Grid for Learning (thegrid.org.uk) Children missing from Use school's CP procedures to escalate to Children's Services/ Police home (NB this is not in Annex B but to illustrate the separate processes) Operation Encompass for MISSING CYP is Hertfordshire's system for sharing information quickly with schools to safeguard children following the success of supporting children who have witnessed Domestic Abuse ch_yp_who_go_missing.docx (live.com) Children with family members in prison Approximately 200,000 children in England and Wales have a parent sent to prison each year.
 These children are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.
 The National Information Centre on Children of Offenders (NICCO) provides information designed to support professionals working with offenders and their children, to help mitigate negative consequences for those children.
-NICCO 5.6.5 Children Visiting Prisons (proceduresonline.com) Cybercrime is criminal activity committed using computers and/or the internet.
-It is broadly categorised as either: 'cyber-enabled' (crimes that can happen off-line but are enabled at scale and at speed on-line) or 'cyber dependent' (crimes that can be committed only by using a computer).
+NICCO 5.6.5 Children Visiting Prisons (proceduresonline.com) Cybercrime Cybercrime is criminal activity committed using computers and/or the internet.
+It is broadly categorised as either: 'cyber-enabled' (crimes that can happen off-line but are enabled at scale and at speed on-line) or 'ayber dependent' (crimes that can be committed only by using a 'cyber dependent' (crimes that can be committed only by using a computer).
 Cyber-dependent crimes include: unauthorised access to computers (illegal 'hacking'), for example accessing a school's computer network to look for test paper answers or change grades awarded 'Denial of Service' (Dos or DDoS) attacks or 'booting'.
-These are attempts to make a computer, network, or website unavailable by overwhelming it with internet traffic from multiple sources, and, making, supplying or obtaining malware (malicious software) such as viruses, spyware, ransomware, botnets and Remote Access Trojans with the intern to commit further offence, including those above.
-Meeting digital and technology standards in schools and colleges - Guidance - GOV.UK (www.gov.uk) Cyber Choices - National Crime Agency When to Call the Police: Guidance for Schools and Colleges - National Police Chiefs' Council (February 2020) - Youth Justice Resource Hub (yjresourcehub.uk) DA encompass a wide range of behaviours and may be a single incident or a pattern of incidents Abuse can be psychological, physical, sexual, financial, or emotional Children can be victims of DA abuse e.g. see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse) DA can have a detrimental and long-term impact on their health, wellbeing, development, and ability to learn.
+These are attempts to make a computer, network, or website unavailable by overwhelming it with internet traffic from multiple sources, and, making, supplying or obtaining malware (malicious software) such as viruses, spyware, ransomware, botnets and Remote Access Trojans with the intent to commit further offence, including those above.
+Meeting digital and technology standards in schools and colleges - Guidance - GOV.UK (www.gov.uk) Cyber Choices - National Crime Agency When to Call the Police: Guidance for Schools and Colleges - National Police Chiefs' Council (February 2020) - Youth Justice Resource Hub (yjresourcehub.uk) Domestic Abuse (DA) DA encompass a wide range of behaviours and may be a single incident or a pattern of incidents Abuse can be psychological, physical, sexual, financial, or emotional Children can be victims of DA abuse e.g. see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse) DA can have a detrimental and long-term impact on their health, well- being, development, and ability to learn.